Apeiros-46B/hlwm-dots/README.md

 - alacritty *(optional)*
 - cool-retro-term *(optional)*
 - flameshot *(optional)*
+- spotify *(optional, the music scripts are designed for spotify so you might have to modify them if you use something else for music)*

 **Fonts:**

-- jetbrainsmono
-- jetbrainsmono nerd font
+- JetBrainsMono
+- JetBrainsMono Nerd Font
-- font awesome 6
+- Font Awesome 6
-- gnu unifont
+- Any font that supports different width Unicode spaces (I use Noto Sans)

 ### Installation: